ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 {: class="comparison-tab-table"}
 {: row-headers}

-Click **View Resource** to access the VLAN details, including the subnet details and IP details.
+Click **View resource** to access the VLAN details, including the subnet details and IP details.

 | Item        | Description       |
 |:------------- |:------------- |